MINE’S A PINT — New England Breweries

 - Connecticut, neatly wedged between the connoisseurs of Boston and New York, features a dozen breweries, craft brewers and events on its busy Connecticut Beer Trail.

-- Maine: In the past 25 years, some 25 breweries have sprung up in Maine.
+- Maine: In the past 28 years, more than 50 breweries have sprung up in Maine.
 The Maine Brewers’ Guild has a Maine Beer Trail.
 Download the map; on each visit, get a signature and you can qualify for goodies, such as baseball caps or Maine Beer Gear.
 Don’t have a designated driver?
 Join enthusiasts aboard the Maine Brew Bus.
-For active fun, there’s even a “cycle and beer” tour!
+For active fun, there’s even a “bike and brews” tour!

 - Vermont has more craft breweries per capita than any other state.
-Download a map listing 25 or so establishments; plan your route; pick up a “passport” and take the Vermont Brewery Challenge.
+View a map listing nearly 30 establishments; plan your route; pick up a “passport” and take the Vermont Brewery Challenge.
 Get a stamp on each visit to a Vermont brewery.
 The more stamps, the better the prize, from a bottle opener to beer gear!
-Or let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.
+Or, let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.

 GREAT FESTIVALS, GREAT FUN

-The six state all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
-Here are some of the most popular in 2013.
+The six states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
+Here are some of the most popular for 2014.
 Great live music and food are part of the fun.

-- The Connecticut Craft Brewers’ Beer Festival, Naugatuck Connecticut.
-(May 18, 2013) – The state’s longest running beer tasting event; 50 breweries and brew pubs, 135 microbrews.
+- The Connecticut Craft Brewers’ Beer Festival, Naugatuck, Connecticut.
+(May 17, 2014) — The state’s longest running beer tasting event celebrates its 20th anniversary this year; 50 breweries and brew pubs, 200+ craft brews.

-- Vermont Brewers Festival, Burlington Vermont (July 19-20, 2013) – The East Coast’s longest-running festival, featuring Vermont and neighboring brews.
+- Vermont Brewers Festival, Burlington, Vermont (July 18-19, 2014) — The east coast’s longest-running festival, featuring Vermont and neighboring brews.

 New England’s Octoberfests

-- Oktobertfest at Loon Mountain – Loon Mountain, New Hampshire (October 12-13, 2013) – Celebrate fall colors with German music, food and beer.
+- Oktobertfest at Loon Mountain, Loon Mountain, New Hampshire (October 11, 2014) — Celebrate fall colors with German music, food and beer.

-- Stowe’s Oktoberfest – Stowe, Vermont (October 4-6, 2013) – An annual celebration of the harvest and fall foliage.
+- Stowe’s Oktoberfest, Stowe, Vermont (October 3-5, 2014) — An annual celebration of the harvest and fall foliage.